MicrosoftDocs/sql-docs/azure-sql/database/automated-backups-change-settings.md

 ## Configure backup storage redundancy

 Backup storage redundancy for databases in Azure SQL Database can be configured at the time of database creation or can be updated for an existing database; the changes made to an existing database apply to future backups only.
 The default value is geo-redundant storage.
 For differences in pricing between locally redundant, zone-redundant and geo-redundant backup storage visit [SQL Database pricing page](https://azure.microsoft.com/pricing/details/sql-database/single/).

-Storage redundancy for Hyperscale databases is unique: learn more in [Hyperscale backups and storage redundancy](#hyperscale-backups-and-storage-redundancy).
+Storage redundancy for Hyperscale databases is unique, review [Hyperscale backups storage redundancy](hyperscale-automated-backups-overview.md#backup-storage-redundancy) to learn more.

 ### [Azure portal](#tab/azure-portal)

-In Azure portal, you can configure the backup storage redundancy on the **Create SQL Database** pane.
+In the Azure portal, you can configure the backup storage redundancy on the **Create SQL Database** pane.
 The option is available under the Backup Storage Redundancy section.

 ![Open Create SQL Database pane](./media/automated-backups-overview/sql-database-backup-storage-redundancy.png)